Skip to main content

 Git initializedMust be in a Git repository (has .git directory)

-Remote branch availableDefaults to checkout from remote (e.g., origin/main)
+Remote branch availableDefaults to checking out from remote branch (e.g., origin/main)

 # Create a worktree named "feature-auth" and start Claude